thetribeofdan/laravel_vault/README.md

 # What is Vault?

 Vault is a tool for securely storing and accessing tokens, passwords, certificates, encryption keys, and other sensitive data.
-Kindly see More Here: https://github.com/hashicorp/vault-guides
+Kindly see More Here: [https://github.com/hashicorp/vault-guides](https://github.com/hashicorp/vault-guides)

 ---

-# 🔐 Laravel Vault Secrets Integration
+# 🔐 Laravel Vault Package

 Easily integrate HashiCorp Vault secrets into your Laravel project with zero friction.
 This package allows you to manage secrets via Vault while maintaining Laravel's native `config('...')` access style — just like you would with `.env` files.